Clone Zone Bounds

 Now, you should see an etching-like effect in your terrain.

-To enhance the effect, you can add the same styling to your terrain contours.
+To enhance the effect, you can turn on contours, and make them dense.
+Now, add the same styling to your terrain contours.
 Run View Contour at a fairly dense setting, then repeat steps 5 and 6, above.

 Where's My Etch?

-In case you cannot see the etch effect, go to Sketchup Style Dialog, tab Edit, and activate both Dashes and Edges.
+In case you cannot see the etch effect, go to Sketchup Style Dialog, tab Edit, and be sure to activate both Dashes and Edges.